agelas/personal_site_v2/README.md

 ## Info
 Repository for personal website.
-This one is built with tailwind and framer, as opposed to my old site, which frankly became more complicated than necessary by incorporating a whole component library intended for web apps.
+This one is built with tailwind and framer, as opposed to my old site, which frankly became more complicated than necessary by relying on a component library intended for web apps.

 ## Available Scripts